By Devang Singh

 Backpropagation is an advanced algorithm which enables us to update all the weights in the neural network simultaneously.
 This drastically reduces the complexity of the process to adjust weights.
 If we were not using this algorithm, we would have to adjust each weight individually by figuring out what impact that particular weight has on the error in the prediction.
 Let us look at the steps involved in training the neural network with Stochastic Gradient Descent:

 - Initialize the weights to small numbers very close to 0 (but not 0)

-- Forward propagation – the neurons are activated from left to right, by using the first data entry in our train dataset, until we arrive at the predicted result y
+- Forward propagation – the neurons are activated from left to right, by using the first data entry in our training dataset, until we arrive at the predicted result y

 - Measure the error which will be generated

 - Backpropagation – the error generated will be back propagated from right to left, and the weights will be adjusted according to the learning rate

 - Repeat the previous three steps, forward propagation, error computation and backpropagation on the entire training dataset

 - This would mark the end of the first epoch, the successive epochs will begin with the weight values of the previous epochs, we can stop this process when the cost function converges within a certain acceptable limit